opensearch-project/project-website/_posts/2026-01-26-introduce-context-management.md

 }
 ```

-You can even specify different context management templates per execution:
+Once registered, execute your agent and observe intelligent context optimization in action.
+You can even specify different context management templates for individual executions.
+The following example executes an agent using the research assistant optimizer configuration:

 ```json
 POST /_plugins/_ml/agents/agent-id/_execute